-As a result people are opting for a natural burial and according to Heather Ferguson of Fernwood Cemetery in Mill Valley, California, people are traveling across the country to meet their decision to leave a Green Legacy.
+As a result people are opting for a natural burial and according to Heather Ferguson of Fernwood Cemetery in Mill Valley, California, people are travelling across the country to meet their decision to leave a Green Legacy.

 Is the demand being met?

 There are approximately 300 natural burial sites in both North America (see locations below) and 300 in the UK, even though there are 5 times more Americans than Britons.

-Heather, why do you think there has been a rise in Green Burials?
+1. Heather, why do you think there has been a rise in Green Burials?

-What are the challenges in meeting this growing demand?
+2. What are the challenges in meeting this growing demand?